pagkly/Zed/Investopedia3/Distribution Yield.md

 ## Understanding Distribution Yield

-Distribution yields can be used as a metric for [cash flow](https://www.investopedia.com/terms/c/cashflow.asp) comparisons for [annuity](https://www.investopedia.com/terms/a/annuity.asp) and fixed income investments, but basing the calculation on a single payment can distort the actual returns paid over longer periods.
+Distribution yields can be used as a metric for [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp) comparisons for [[annuity]](https://www.investopedia.com/terms/a/annuity.asp) and fixed income investments, but basing the calculation on a single payment can distort the actual returns paid over longer periods.

-The calculation for distribution yields employs the most recent distribution, which may be interest, a [special dividend](https://www.investopedia.com/terms/s/specialdividend.asp), or a [capital gain](https://www.investopedia.com/terms/c/capitalgain.asp), and multiplies the payment by 12 to get an annualized total.
+The calculation for distribution yields employs the most recent distribution, which may be interest, a [[special dividend]](https://www.investopedia.com/terms/s/specialdividend.asp), or a [[capital gain]](https://www.investopedia.com/terms/c/capitalgain.asp), and multiplies the payment by 12 to get an annualized total.
 The annualized total is then divided by the net asset value (NAV) to determine the distribution yield.

-While this metric is often used to compare [fixed income investments](https://www.investopedia.com/terms/f/fixed-incomesecurity.asp), the single-payment calculation method can potentially extrapolate larger or smaller-than-normal payments into distribution yields that do not reflect the actual payments made over the [trailing 12 months](https://www.investopedia.com/terms/t/ttm.asp) or another representative period of time.
+While this metric is often used to compare [[fixed income investments]](https://www.investopedia.com/terms/f/fixed-incomesecurity.asp), the single-payment calculation method can potentially extrapolate larger or smaller-than-normal payments into distribution yields that do not reflect the actual payments made over the [[trailing 12 months]](https://www.investopedia.com/terms/t/ttm.asp) or another representative period of time.

 ### Key Takeaways